 Van Haasteren left Toonder in 1966, and joined the studios of Joop Geesink.
 There, he worked on a comic based on the TV puppet series 'Rick de Kikker', which was published in the Heintje comics paper of supermarket chain Albert Heijn.
 This strip was under supervision of Frits Kloezeman, and made in cooperation with inker Ton Beek.
 Van Haasteren also illustrated a book with the character, called 'Rick en de gestolen gemeentekas' (1967).

-He started freelancing in 1966, and the Toonder studios remained one of his main clients.
-He created 'Bartje en Opa' with Patty Klein for free Amsterdam and The Hague papers (1967-71).
-This comic was continued under the title 'Erik en Opa' in Jippo from 1975.
-In 1968, he took over 'Polletje Pluim' from Dick Matena in Prinses for a couple of years.
+He started freelancing in 1967, and the Toonder studios remained one of his main clients.
+He created 'Bartje en Opa' with Patty Klein, which appeared in free local papers from Amsterdam (1967-1970) and The Hague (1970-1971).
+One of the first Dutch family comics, it was continued under the title 'Erik en Opa' in Malmberg's school paper Jippo from 1975.
+In 1968, he took over the funny animal comic 'Polletje Pluim' from Dick Matena in Prinses for a couple of years.